Much to prove for Putin's central bank pick Nabiullina

 A further challenge facing Nabiullina will be overseeing and implementing the legal and institutional changes that are now needed to cement inflation-targeting.

-While the central bank favors a clear mandate that focuses on the primary goal of fighting inflation, critics within the political establishment are pressing for a broader, and fuzzier, one that also emphasizes economic growth.
+While the central bank favours a clear mandate that focuses on the primary goal of fighting inflation, critics within the political establishment are pressing for a broader, and fuzzier, one that also emphasises economic growth.

 Since news of Putin's backing for his aide, the rouble has weakened slightly, while yields on long-term bonds - a measure of inflation expectations - have risen.